CCSWEC/sp2025-python-ai/README.md

 Find the configuration dropdown in the top bar (it's just left of the green run arrow icon).
 Expand the dropdown and press "Edit Configurations."

-In the dialog, press the plus icon near the top left and select Gradle.
+In the dialog, press the plus icon near the top left and select Python.
-Then, with the new Gradle task selected in the sidebar, change the name field to "PythonAI" and the "Run" field to "run".
+Then, with the new Python task selected in the sidebar, change the name field to "PythonAI" and the "Script path" field to the path of your Python file (e.g., run.py).
 Close the dialog.
 Then make sure your new PythonAI target is selected in the configuration dropdown.

 After this, you can run the project by pressing the green run arrow icon.

 #### Setting up dependencies

 - When you have the file installed, to ensure you have the correct libraries, run the following command in your project directory: